ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 ## OpenID Configuration Files in SystemLink Server

-There are three files that must be created to connect your SystemLink server to an OpenID Connect provider: `[provider-dns].conf`, `[provider-dns].client`, and `[provider-dns].provider`.
-The `[provider-dns]` portion of each filename must be the URL encoded fully qualified domain name.
+There are three files that you must create to connect your SystemLink server to an OpenID Connect provider: `[provider-dns].conf`, `[provider-dns].client`, and `[provider-dns].provider`.
+The `[provider-dns]` portion of each filename must be the URL-encoded fully qualified domain name.

 !!! note "Example"
     An OpenID provider with the DNS `example.com:9999` would yield files named `example.com%3a9999.conf` , `example.com%3a9999.client`, and `example.com%3a9999.provider`.